 In this post, we cover 5 mighty effective ways to highlight this all-important skill right, so your resume moves from good, to almost great, to awe-inspiringly magnificent!

-This is perhaps the most significant and yet subtle communication skill to have (which is also why it is highly prized).
-You see, whether you’re dealing with a tricky negotiation, a make-or-break presentation, an irate customer, an uninspired junior colleague or even a finicky boss, you almost always need to dip into your listening skills to turn things in your favor.
+This is the most significant yet subtle communication skill (which is also highly prized).
+You see, whether you’re dealing with a tricky negotiation, a make-or-break presentation, an angry customer, an uninspired junior colleague, or even a finicky boss, you almost always need to dip into your listening skills to turn things in your favor.

 Don’t underestimate the listening skills you bring to the table.
-Perhaps you served as a (in your opinion) “lowly” waiter, or customer service rep, or student counselor.
-And you think that this old experience, where all you had to do was simply listen to another, is irrelevant to the high-profile, managerial position you’re currently shooting for.
+Perhaps you served as an (in your opinion) “lowly” waiter, customer service rep, or student counselor.
+And you think that this old experience, where all you had to do was listen to another, is irrelevant to the high-profile managerial position you’re currently shooting for.
 You couldn’t be more wrong!

-Top employers consistently find innovative and subtle ways to assess candidates on this skill (either through the resume, or in oral interviews).
+Top employers consistently find innovative and subtle ways to assess candidates on this skill (either through the resume or oral interviews).
 They understand the power of listening, coz when you really, really listen, a few things happen:

 - You also understand what they really, really don’t want.